chef/chef-web-docs/content/custom_resource_glossary.md

 For example, the following custom resource creates and/or updates user properties, but not their password.
-The `property_is_set?` method checks if the user has specified a password and then tells Chef Infra Client what to do if the password is not identical:
+The `property_is_set?` method checks if the user has specified a password and then tells Chef Infra Client what to do if the password isn't identical:

 ```ruby
 action :create do